 I love this time of year for the same reason many people like a new year — a fresh start.
-Now, I’ve talked about how not to wait until a new year to start a goal, but 2022 just seems like a great starting point for a few behaviors and mindsets that are not serving me.
+Now, I’ve talked about how not to wait until a new year to start a goal, but 2023 just seems like a great starting point for shifting a few behaviors and mindsets that are not serving me.

 As I get older, I realize that I find myself in the same predicaments every year.
 The more I think about it, the more I realize, something has got to give.
 I’ve been around the block a few times (37 to be exact) and I feel like I’m finally starting to understand the IDGAF mentality.

 RELATED POST: 5 Ways to Help Crush Your New Year Resolutions

 Problem is, I’m a huge people pleaser.
 I’m an enneagram 3, so I crave being useful and helping others.
 I do love helping, but with that comes making myself small enough to not make any noise.
 I grew up being super mindful of others and how I made them feel.

 To the point where I would sacrifice my comfort to make sure I didn’t hurt anyone else’s feelings.
 I’m a huge empath, and while that’s not a bad thing, you also don’t want to be thought of as a doormat.

 Now, I could go on about a ton of other habits I’d like to break (like not waiting a week to fold the clean laundry) but for this post, I wanted to focus on more personal growth roadblocks that were not serving me.

 This post is all about things to leave behind in 2022.

 Do you find yourself saying yes to everything even when you don’t want to?
 Like, friends going out for drinks but you rather cozy up on the couch binging ‘Yellowstone’?
 DO it.
 Say no and do what feels good for you.
 Chances are, nobody else is looking out for your best interests so you might as well be numero uno in your life.